-Course entry requirements: See Rules for LLM and MPhil Degrees.
-The course is limited to 30 students.
-Priority will be given to students in the LLM/MPhil specialising in Dispute Resolution for whom this is a core course.
+Course entry requirements: See Rules for LLM and MPhil Degrees and Postgraduate Diplomas.
+The course is limited to 28 students.

 The historical development, law and practice of commercial arbitration, domestic and international.
-Arbitral institutions and their rules, Practical exercises in the conduct of arbitrations,
+Arbitral institutions and their rules.
+Practical exercises in the conduct of arbitrations.